aKqir24/pywal16_scripts/README.md

   cd ~/pywal16_scripts
 ```
 ### walsetup (pywal+setup)
-A simple bash script that makes use of kdialog to configure `pywal16`, so that you don't need to type a lot of commands.
-In addition, I added some features like wallpapers now be able to be solid or not, a setting for the wallpaper to be either fill, scale, and etc, then I added a script to generate gtk themes after pywal16 is done executing using [wpgtk's templates](https://github.com/deviantfero/wpgtk-templates) and for the icons I modified [Flat-Remix](https://github.com/daniruiz/Flat-Remix) icon pack for generating them...
+A simple script to implement ++pywal16++ colors and making the configuration much easier.

+This script includes:
+- Dialog configuration along with pywal options
+- Uses the pywal16 option to either have a wallpaper in a folder or just an image.
+- A wallpaper can be set either to `solid_color` or `image`
+- Wallpaper setup options include[ fill, scale, max, fit, etc ]
+- Dialog configuration with the --gui option explained below
+- Gtk theming based [wpgtk's templates](https://github.com/deviantfero/wpgtk-templates) as base theme.
+- Icon colors based [Flat-Remix](https://github.com/daniruiz/Flat-Remix) icon pack.
+- Relod gtk and icon themes using `xsettingd`.
 ```bash
   bash walsetup.sh --help # For more information bash walsetup.sh --gui # To Configure it